Anuṣṭubh: In Vedic texts

+Thus the first half of the line tends to be iambic, while the second half is almost always iambic.
+In those lines where the 2nd syllable is short, the third syllable is almost always long.

 In Classical Sanskrit: the śloka

-In classical Sanskrit the anuṣṭubh developed into its specific epic form known as śloka, as described above, which may be considered the Indian verse par excellence, occurring, as it does, far more frequently than any other meter in classical Sanskrit poetry.
+In classical Sanskrit the anuṣṭubh developed into its specific epic form known as śloka, as described above, which may be considered the Indian verse par excellence, occurring, as it does, far more frequently than any other metre in classical Sanskrit poetry.

 By the 5th century CE, in the poetry of Kalidasa, the śloka had the restricted form shown in the table above.
 Each half-verse of 16 syllables can take either a pathyā ("normal") form or one of several vipulā ("extended") forms.
 The pathyā and vipulā half-verses are arranged in the table above in order of frequency of occurrence.
 The most common is the pathyā.
 Out of 2579 half-verses taken from Kalidasa, Bharavi, Magha, and Bilhana, each of the four admissible forms of shloka in this order claims the following share: 2289, 116, 89, 85; that is, 89% of the half-verses have the regular pathyā form.

 In earlier epic, such as the Mahabharata, a fourth vipula is found, namely: